 - The practice had systems to manage risk so that safety incidents were less likely to happen.
-When incidents did happen, the practice improved their processes (although we noted that learning was not always shared with relevant staff members). - Results from the national GP patient survey showed that patients' satisfaction with how they could access care and treatment were below local and national averages.
-However, we saw evidence of actions taken to improve how people could access appointments and services in a way and at a time that suited them. - The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
-It ensured that care and treatment was delivered according to evidence- based guidelines. - All staff were actively engaged in activities to monitor and improve quality and outcomes. - Staff involved and treated patients with compassion, kindness, dignity and respect. - There was a strong focus on continuous learning and improvement at all levels of the organisation. - We saw examples of inclusive leadership.
+When incidents did happen, the practice learned from them and improved their processes. - The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
+It ensured that care and treatment was delivered according to evidence- based guidelines. - All staff were actively engaged in activities to monitor and improve quality and outcomes.
+For example, a - Staff involved and treated patients with compassion, kindness, dignity and respect. - The practice provided a Monday to Friday morning non appointment based walk in service.
+People spoke positively about how this allowed them to access care and treatment in a way and at a time that suited them. - There was a strong focus on continuous learning and improvement at all levels of the organisation. - We saw examples of compassionate, inclusive and effective leadership.